SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Subscripts.rst

    -> let someValue = matrix[2, 2]
    xx assert
-   // this triggers an assert, because [2, 2] is outside of the matrix bounds
+   // This triggers an assert, because [2, 2] is outside of the matrix bounds.

 .. _Subscripts_TypeSubscripts: